First, install the WaveFile gem.

 Buffer we created – the gem will handle the necessary translation behind the scenes.

 All of the code to write the samples is done inside a block.
 When the block exits the file will automatically be closed.
-(If you want more manually control over when the file is closed you can do that as well by not passing a block and manually calling
+(If you want more manual control over when the file is closed you can do that as well by not passing a block and manually calling

 Here’s the full program so far: